 Facts 12.
-By resolution 2098 (2013) of 28 March 2013, the Security Council decided, inter alia, that "MONUSCO shall strengthen the presence of its military, police and civilian components in eastern DRC and reduce, to the fullest extent possible for the implementation of its mandate, its presence in areas not affected by conflict in particular Kinshasa and in western DRC [...]".
+By resolution 2098 (2013) of 28 March 2013, the Security Council decided, inter alia, that "MONUSCO shall strengthen the presence of its military, police and civilian components in eastern DRC and reduce, to the fullest extent possible for the implementation of its mandate, its presence in areas not affected by conflict in particular Kinshaha and in western DRC [...]"
 13. As a result, MONUSCO decided to move its main activities and resources to the Eastern Democratic Republic of the Congo (DRC).
 This involved the redeployment of a number of personnel.

-14. On 17 May 2014, the Applicant was informed by memorandum that he was being reassigned to Entebbe, Uganda.
+14. On 14 March 2014, the Applicant was informed by memorandum that he was being reassigned to MONUSCO offices in Goma, DRC.

-15. The Applicant was requested to contact the Movement Control Section (MOVCON) in order to make all the necessary arrangements, including the shipment of all his personal effects up to a maximum of 1000 kilograms to his new duty station.
+Judgment No.: UNDT/2016/074 15.
+The Applicant was requested to contact the Movement Control Section (MOVCON) in order to make all the necessary arrangements, including the shipment of all his personal effects up to a maximum of 1000 kilograms to his new duty station.